yz174/nexora-ecommerce/README.md

-# Nexora fashion
+# Nexora Fashion

-A full-stack shopping cart application built with React, Express, and SQLite, featuring the minimalist Stone Island design aesthetic.
+A full-stack shopping cart application built with React, Express, and SQLite, featuring the minimalist design aesthetic.
 This application demonstrates modern e-commerce functionality with product browsing, cart management, and checkout workflows.

 ## Features